 A point can be made that, when DNS names are used, there's no direct control over whether IPv4 or IPv6 will be applied.
 This is relevant because, in the present, DNS node names usually have both an A and an AAAA record, therefore when a node name is resolved two records are retrieved, an IPv4 address and an IPv6 address.

-On some operating systems it's possible to configure the local resolver to use preferably either an IPv4 or an IPv6 address when both are returned by DNS.
+In some operating systems, it's possible to configure the local resolver (at the operating system level) to use preferably either an IPv4 or an IPv6 address, when both are returned by DNS.

 Address families in C